My Demo 365: Teams Phone – Shared Calling – PAYG Edition

 5 – If you’re using a resource account with Calling Plans, assign the additional PAYG/Credits

 I could have done this in step #2 above, but, I chose not to to call this out.
 If you’re using Operator Connect or Direct Routing based numbers to power your resource account, you don’t need anything for the resource account except the Teams Phone Resource Account licensing.
 But, this blog is around Calling Plans, so I need to have a Pay-As-You-Go Calling Plan and fund it with a PAYG subscription or Communication Credits.
-I have the NCE – new commerce experience with my tenant, so, I need to use Communication Credits.
+I don’t have the NCE – new commerce experience with my tenant, so, I need to use Communication Credits.

 6 – Create a voice routing policy without PSTN usages